neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/datashuttle.md

 it could be deployed as an executable installation across Windows, macOS and Linux.
 This would make it accessible for those without coding experience.

-Unfortunately, it renders poorly in native system terminals, and so would likely require also deploying a terminal to run in.
+Unfortunately, [textual](https://github.com/Textualize/textual) renders poorly in native system terminals, and so would likely require also deploying a terminal to run in.
 There are existing implementations [packaging textual in cross-platform executables](https://github.com/Textualize/textual/discussions/3834) but no standard way to proceed.